-- There can be one, and only one, polling place for each county, city, or town precinct.25 - The polling place must be located within the boundaries of the precinct it serves or within one mile of that boundary.
-26 - Exception: If a county or city precinct is established that is smaller than the minimum size requirement (in order to allow all voters in it to vote the same ballot style), then the polling place can only be located outside the precinct "if a suitable polling place is not available within the precinct." - o In circumstances where a polling place is located outside the precinct it serves, multiple polling places may be situated within the same facility.28 - The polling place must also be located in the locality that it serves.
-29
+- There can be one, and only one, polling place for each county, city, or town precinct.28 - The polling place must be located within the boundaries of the precinct it serves or within one mile of that boundary.29 - Exception: In the event that there is no suitable building that could be used within the precinct or within one mile of the precinct boundary, a locality may request a waiver from ELECT to establish a polling place that does not meet the location requirements.30 Waivers are generally used only in the case of an emergency, or for precincts that are established with less than the minimum number of registered voters pursuant to §24.2-309. - In circumstances where a polling place is located outside the precinct it serves, multiple polling places may be situated within the same facility.31 - The polling place must also be located in the locality that it serves.32 - Exception: a county may locate a polling place in a city that is "wholly contained within the county election district served by the precinct." - Exception: a county may locate a polling place in a city where "the city is wholly contained within the county and the polling place is located on property owned by the county."